-The hierarchy of growth is roughly defined within $10^{-3}$ to $10^{0}$ m.
+The hierarchy of growth is roughly defined within 10^{-3} to 10^{0} m.
 Thereby cells of previous mentioned types form large structures (tissues) which aggregate to wood and timber.
-Its main structure is the annual or seasonal growth ring as the result of secondary growth in thickness.
+The main structural element is the annual or seasonal growth ring as the result of secondary growth in thickness.
 In temperate climate zones on wood (xylem) and bark side (phloem) every year a ring of several cell rows is formed by the secondary meristem cambium.
 In tropical or subtropical climate the formation is linked to breaks in growth.
 In extreme dry and cold regions with extreme short vegetative periods sometimes only a partial growth ring is created (see e.g. Pinus longaeva).
 Nevertheless, the focus is on tree species of temperate climate zones and in particular on softwoods.
 Every annual growth ring consists radially of an early- and latewood zone.
 As given in Tab.
-4.3 earlywood is primary responsible for conductive and transport whereas latewood primary provides mechanical stability.
+4.3 earlywood is primary responsible for conduction and transport whereas latewood primary provides mechanical stability.
 The wider the annual growth rings the wider the zones of earlywood by more or less constant thick latewood.
 In hardwood two distinctive different formations of cells in growth rings can be distinguished, namely ringporous species and diffuse porous species.
-Ringporous species create one or more rings of tracheae (vessels) in spring responsible for conductive and transport.
-This earlywood zone follows a zone of libriform fibres, tracheids and longitudinal parenchyma cells which is responsible for the mechanical stability, strength and stiffness of the tree.
+Ringporous species create one or more rings of tracheae (vessels) in spring responsible for conduction and transport.
+These rings are followed by a zone of libriform fibres, tracheids and longitudinal parenchyma cells which are responsible for the mechanical stability, strength and stiffness of the tree.
 The wider the growth rings the thicker the latewood zones.
 Thereby the porous ring zone stays constant over the years.
 In growth rings of diffuse porous species vessels are randomly distributed and give a more regular pattern.
 Nevertheless, due to denser wood at the end of the growth ring they are visible macroscopically.

 Back to early- and latewood of softwoods PAAKKARI AND SERIMAA (1984) observed higher MFA in early- than in latewood.
 Differences between both are explained with different shares of hemicelluloses (BERGANDER AND SALMÉN, 2002).
-Tracheids in latewood are observed to be longer than in earlywood but distinctively decrease in length at the end of the growth ring (BRÄNDSTRÖM, 2001).
-The cell wall thickness is also higher in latewood but decreases sharply at the end of the annual growth ring (in reference to DENNE, 1973; GINDL AND WIMMER, 2000).
+Tracheids in latewood are observed to be longer than in earlywood but decrease distinctively in length at the end of the growth ring (BRÄNDSTRÖM, 2001).
+The cell wall thickness in latewood is also higher but decreases sharply at the end of the annual growth ring (in reference to DENNE, 1973; GINDL AND WIMMER, 2000).
 The cell wall thickness and the share of latewood increase with age and height of the tree (BRÄNDSTRÖM, 2001).
 The changing dimensions and shares in early- and latewood affect also the density.
-In Norway spruce it increases from $300 \text{ kg/m}^3$ in earlywood to $450 \text{ kg/m}^3$ in transition wood and to $1,000 \text{ kg/m}^3$ in latewood of nearly constant width of 0.2 mm (PERSSON, 2000).
+In Norway spruce it increases from 300 kg/m3 in earlywood via 450 kg/m3 in transition wood and to 1,000 kg/m3 in latewood of nearly constant width of 0.2 mm (PERSSON, 2000).